oasisprotocol/old-docs/src/operators/the-quest-rules.md

 * First 30 entities on the network who stay through the end with no
   double-signing: 10,000 tokens

-## Communication

-Throughout the competition there are a few specific ways that you can expect to hear from us:
+### What's next

+We're now running the Amber Network, the first releasen candidate for Mainnet.
+To follow along and get more info go [here](/operators/amber-network.md).

+### Eligibility for the Competition

+**Eligibility to collect rewards linked above are subject to KYC and depending on your country of residence accredited investor verification**.
+Before joining, be sure to read the official rules **[here][eligibility-rules]**.

+## Stay up-to-date on the Oasis Network

+While the competition is over, here are a few resources that will continue to be useful for anyone still interested in the Oasis Network, the Amber Network (a release candidate for Mainnet), and Mainnet:

-1. **Upgrades and big updates**: Please plan on checking [slack][slack] and join the [#nodeoperator](https://oasiscommunity.slack.com/archives/CMUSJCRFA) and [#nodeannouncement](https://oasiscommunity.slack.com/archives/CQK5NPXDX) channels.
+1. **Big updates**: Please plan on checking [slack][slack] and join the [#nodeoperator](https://oasiscommunity.slack.com/archives/CMUSJCRFA) and [#nodeannouncement](https://oasiscommunity.slack.com/archives/CQK5NPXDX) channels.